dtr-org/unit-e/CONTRIBUTING.md

 ### Create pull request

-If a pull request is not to be considered for merging (yet), please prefix the title with [WIP] or use [Tasks Lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists) in the body of the pull request to indicate tasks are pending.

-The body of the pull request should contain enough description about what the patch does together with any justification/reasoning.
-You should include references to any discussions (for example other tickets or mailing list discussions).
+Open a pull request in the GitHub UI from your branch to the main repository.

+Add any additional context or references which are relevant to the process of reviewing the changes to the body of the pull request.
+Information relevant to understanding the changes itself should be in the code and commit messages.

+Assign reviewers if you want to get feedback from specific people.
+Generally everybody is free to comment on any pull request.

 Patchsets should always be focused.
 For example, a pull request could add a feature, fix a bug, or refactor code; but not a mixture.
 Please also avoid super pull requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.

+If a pull request is not to be considered for merging (yet), please prefix the title with [WIP].
+You can use [Tasks Lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists) in the body of the pull request to indicate tasks are pending.

+If you continue to work in the pull request and it gets to a state where it's ready to be merged, remove the `[WIP]` and notify reviewers that it's ready to be reviewed for merge.

 #### Features

-When adding a new feature, thought must be given to the long term technical debt and maintenance that feature may require after inclusion.
+When adding a new feature, thought must be given to the long term maintenance that feature may require after inclusion.
 Before proposing a new feature that will require maintenance, please consider if you are willing to maintain it (including bug fixing).
-If features get orphaned with no maintainer in the future, they may be removed by the Repository Maintainer.

 #### Refactoring